ilg-physics-ucsb/physics6-manual/6CL/Lab1.md

 ::::::Exercise

-In this exercise you will use a computer program to simulate what happens to light at a boundary.
+In this exercise you will use a simulation to investigate what happens to light at a boundary.

 :::Simulation
 <iframe src="https://phet.colorado.edu/sims/html/bending-light/latest/bending-light_en.html?screens=1" width="100%" height="600" allowfullscreen="" frameborder="0"></iframe>